-Revised A Level assessment format: The A Level will no longer be examined in two distinct halves but in one final assessment at the end of two years.
-The AS qualification will still remain but will not be regarded as equivalent to half an A Level and will not contribute to the A Level grade.
-There will be no external assessment for A Level pupils in the Lower Sixth, all assessment taking place at the end of the Upper Sixth.
-This is described as having a linear format.
-The new exams will also include more extended writing and more maths in subjects other than Mathamatics itself.
+Since September 2017, A Levels are no longer examined in two distinct halves but in one final assessment at the end of two years.
+The AS qualification remains but is not regarded as equivalent to half an A Level and does not contribute to the A Level grade.
+There will be no external assessment for A Level pupils in the Lower Sixth; all external assessment now takes place at the end of the Upper Sixth.

 The subjects currently on offer for A Level are: